"Heavy snowfall could show up again:" Warns Snow Report for upcoming weekend

-Further Snow Forecasted: Is South Africa Prepared for More Snow?
+More Snow Expected: Is South Africa Prepared for Further Snow?
 As GIWSU Slams Unpreparedness

 - The General Industries Workers Union of South Africa (GIWUSA) released a statement on 24 September expressing their shock and disappointment at South Africa’s lack of readiness for extreme weather